 Option 1: Update your graphics driver manually

 If you know the exact model of your graphics card, you can try to update your graphics driver manually.
-First go to the your graphics card manufacturer’s website:
+First visit the your graphics card manufacturer’s website:

 Then search for your graphics card.
-Choose only the installer that’s compatible with your operating system.
-Also, don’t forget to restart your PC after updating your driver.
+Choose only the latest installer that’s compatible with your operating system.
+Also, don’t forget to restart your PC afterwards.